MicrosoftDocs/semantic-kernel-docs/semantic-kernel/prompt-engineering/your-first-prompt.md

 When running the kernel in C# you will:

-1. Import your desired semantic skill by specifying the root skills directory and the skill's name
+1. Import your desired semantic function by specifying the root plugins directory and the plugin's name
-2. Get ready to pass your semantic skill parameters with a `ContextVariables` object
+2. Get ready to pass your semantic function parameters with a `ContextVariables` object
 3. Set the corresponding context variables with `<your context variables>.Set`
-4. Select the semantic function to run within the skill by selecting a function
+4. Select the semantic function to run within the plugin by selecting a function

 In code, and assuming you've already instantiated and configured your kernel as `myKernel` as described [above](/semantic-kernel/howto/semanticfunctions#get-your-kernel-ready):